cupOJoseph/storj-web-gateway/README.md

 Special thanks to [RTrade](https://www.rtradetechnologies.com/) for supporting this project and inspiring the development direction it has taken so far.

+## Usage of a Storj Gateway
+Storj gives us the decentralized cloud storage, compatible with S3 buckets, through their service [Tardigrade](https://tardigrade.io/).
+This gateway acts as a web-based explorer for the files that are stored in Storj services like Tardigrade.
+The purpose of keeping this gateway running is to demonstrate how fast and easy storage is on IPFS systems like Storj.
+We also provide instructions on using this project to setup your own gateway.

+### Example Uses
+After setting up your own gateway you could use it to create an online ebook store, with ebook files stored with Tardigrade.
+Or you could use a gateway like this to run a social art platform with persistent storage.

 ## Installation

 Clone this repo with `git install https://github.com/jschiarizzi/storj-ipfs-gateway.git` to the folder in your GOPATH `$GOPATH/src/github.com`.
 By default this should be `~/go/bin`